digital-ai/release-integration-sdk-workshop/part-1/lab-2-create-project-repository.md

 **⚠️ NOTE:**  You need a GitHub account to do so.

 Follow the instructions on GitHub to create the new repository.
 Note the URL of the new repository.
-XXX screenshot where you can find it

 ## Check out repository